 According to Hilary Adler, the Director of Content Marketing for Money Geek, “54 percent of employed Americans will or have seen a decrease in their wages, and 43 percent say they won’t be able to pay upcoming bills.
 Many people don’t have the ability to work from home and a large percentage of people are losing their jobs, which is causing unemployment to continuously rise.”
 (Adler, 2020)

-So, homeschool instructors and parents who are now distance learning instructors are all striving to persevere during this very unusual and daunting time.
+So, homeschool instructors and parents who are now distance learning instructors are all striving to persevere during this unusual and daunting time.

-Let’s remain encouraged and encourage one another, with the assurance that we’re all doing the very best that we can and thankfully, this season will not last forever.
+Let’s remain encouraged and encourage one another, with the assurance that we’re all doing the very best we can and thankfully, this season will not last forever.

 TIPS FOR DISTANCE LEARNING DURING QUARANTINE